frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 }
 ```

-## Webpage Visit Record Object
+## Webpage Visit Object

-**Type Name:** x-webpage-visit-record
+**Type Name:** x-webpage-visit

-The Webpage Visit Record object represents a single visit to a webpage.
+The Webpage Visit object represents a single visit to a webpage.

 ### ID Contributing Properties